New Algebraic Points on Curves: Proof of Theorem

-\begin{cor} Let $S$ be a set of primes having regular density $<1$. \begin{enumerate}[(a)] \item Let $d=2$, $3$ or $5$.
-Then the proportion of degree $d$ number fields with discriminants supported only on $S$ is $0\%$, when ordered by absolute discriminant. \item Let $d=4$.
-Then the proportion of non-$D_4$ quartic fields with discriminants supported only on $S$ is $0\%$, when ordered by absolute discriminant. \end{enumerate} \end{cor} \begin{proof} Write $\cF(X)$ for the set of quintic fields with absolute discriminant at most $X$, and write $\cF_S(X)$ for the subset whose discriminants are supported on $S$.
-To prove the corollary for $d=5$, we want to show that
+\begin{cor} Let $S$ be a set of primes having regular density $<1$.
+Then the proportion of cubic number fields with discriminants supported only on $S$ is $0\%$, when ordered by absolute discriminant. \end{cor} \begin{proof} Write $\cF(X)$ for the set of cubic fields with absolute discriminant at most $X$, and write $\cF_S(X)$ for the subset whose discriminants are supported on $S$.
+We want to show that

 Let $p_1,\dotsc,p_k$ be primes belonging to $R:=\mathbb{P} \setminus S$.
 Then

 Hence